-- Cache Memory: is a small-sized type of volatile computer memory that provides high-speed data access to a processor and stores frequently used computer code and data. - It is the fastest memory in a computer, and is typically integrated onto the motherboard and directly embedded in the processor or main random access memory (RAM).
+- Cache Memory: is a small-sized type of volatile computer memory that provides high-speed data access to a processor and stores frequently used computer code and data. - It is the fastest memory in a computer, and is typically integrated onto the motherboard and/or directly embedded in the processor.